 Near the city of Gilgit is the Naltar Valley, which is home to the communities of Naltar Bala (upper) and Naltar Paain (lower), which are located 40 km (25 miles) and 34 km (21 miles) from Gilgit, respectively.

 The Naltar Expressway runs via Nomal and Faizabad to link Naltar with Gilgit.
-The valley’s protected area, known as the Naltar Wildlife Sanctuary, was created on November 22, 1975.
-With mixed montane, broadleaf, and coniferous forests at lower elevations and montane coniferous forests higher up, the sanctuary is covered in trees.
+Authorities created the valley’s protected area, known as the Naltar Wildlife Sanctuary, on November 22, 1975.
+The sanctuary is covered in trees, featuring mixed montane, broadleaf, and coniferous forests at lower elevations and montane coniferous forests higher up.

 The protected area is home to a small population of Astor markhor and an endangered wild goat species.
 There are over 35 different bird species known to exist in the valley, one of which is the Brook’s leaf warbler.
 Naltar Bala is located 13 km (8 miles) away from Satrangi Lake, Halima Lake, Bodo Lake, Dhudia Lake, Pari Lake, and Blue Lake, among other lakes in the Naltar Valley.